 These scam emails look just like real ones (even using the same visual style and similar email addresses).
 Inside, hackers tell you your account has been compromised and that you'll need to "verify" your identity by providing your username and password–essentially handing them over.

 Other celebrity fraudsters tried what is known as a “Brute Force” hacking attack.

 With a Brute Force attack, hackers use software programmed with a dictionary of common password combinations (for example, password123).
 In a matter of milliseconds, the software makes repeated attempts to “guess” the right password combination.

 Once the cybercriminals got into the celebrity iCloud accounts, they had access to each individual’s pics, contacts (including phone numbers and addresses), text messages, emails, and other sensitive data.

-The hackers initially traded nude photos of famous people for Bitcoin.
+The hackers initially traded compromising photos of famous people for Bitcoin.
 However, the leaked photos soon started circulating on various social media channels.